 (Mon–Weds 4-11 p.m., Thurs-Fri 4 p.m.–midnight, Sat noon–midnight, Sun noon–10 p.m.)

-Beers: 12 Step Apricot Ale, Wise Ass Watermelon Wheat, Atomic Rye Red, Elixir Vanilla Cream Ale.
-The Apricot, Watermelon, and Atomic went on tap recently, while the Elixir is the newest beer listed via BBB’s Facebook page.
+Beers: 12 Step Apricot Ale, Wise Ass Watermelon Wheat, Atomic Rye Red, Elixir Vanilla Cream Ale, Stray Dog IPA, Cactus Juice, Oktoberfest, Peculiar Pumpkin Porter.
+The Stray Dog, Apricot, Watermelon, Atomic, and Elixir went on tap recently, while the Cactus Juice is the newest beer listed via BBB’s Facebook page.
+It’s made with prickly pears.
+The Oktoberfest went on tap last week and is a solid example of the style, having finished third in our recent Oktoberfest challenge.

 Events: B3 has $3 beers every Tuesday from open to close.
 On Wednesday, B3 will be hosting their open mic from 8-10 p.m., with signups starting at 7:30 p.m.
 Check out B3’s karaoke night every Thursday starting at 8 p.m.